 Since the receive sensitivity of the AP is -89dBm, this leaves us 11dB of fade margin (89dB - 78dB).
 Overall, this link will probably work but could use a bit more gain.
 By using a 24dBi dish on the client side rather than a 14dBi sectorial antenna, you will get an additional 10dBi of gain on both directions of the link (remember, antenna gain is reciprocal).
-A more expensive option would be to use higher power radios on both ends of the link, but note that adding an amplifier or higher powered card to one end does not help the overall quality of the link.
+A more expensive option would be to use higher power radios on both ends of the link, but note that adding an amplifier or higher powered card to one end generally does not help the overall quality of the link.

 Online tools can be used to calculate the link budget.
 For example, the Green Bay Professional Packet Radio's Wireless Network Link Analysis (http://my.athenet.net/~multiplx/cgi-bin/wireless.main.cgi) is an excellent tool.
 The Super Edition generates a PDF file containing the Fresnel zone and radio path graphs.
 The calculation scripts can even be downloaded from the website and installed locally.
-We will look at one excellent online tool in more detail in the next section, Link planning software.